AravindMutthe/Aravind-Notes/Openshift-Kubernetees.md

 - **Kubernetes:** Integrates with the Docker registry for container-image management.
 - **OpenShift:** Offers an integrated image registry called Image Streams, facilitating easier and more secure management of container images.
 It also offers templates and CI/CD capabilities.

+# Updates

+- **Kubernetes:** Allows multiple upgrades by invoking the `kubeadm upgrade` command.
+- **OpenShift:** Difficult to perform multiple upgrades.
+To install the most recent version of OpenShift, before upgrading Kubernetes, you need to access the Red Hat Enterprise Linux package management system.
+Be sure to backup all existing installation files.

+# Security

+- **Kubernetes:** Utilizes concepts like Network Policies for network security and Role-Based Access Control (RBAC) for access control.
+- **OpenShift:** Implements a security model based on Kubernetes but adds additional layers such as Security Context Constraints (SCC) and OAuth for enhanced security.

+# Router vs Ingress

+- **Kubernetes:** Utilizes Ingress resources to expose HTTP and HTTPS routes from outside the cluster to services within the cluster.
+- **OpenShift:** Uses a routing layer built on top of Kubernetes Ingress, known as OpenShift Router, to route external traffic to internal services.
+It offers additional features like session affinity, TLS termination, and more.

+# Integrated CI/CD

+- **Kubernetes:** Provides building blocks for CI/CD pipelines, but users typically need to integrate third-party tools or create custom solutions.
+- **OpenShift:** Offers integrated CI/CD capabilities through features like Source-to-Image (S2I), Jenkins pipelines, and built-in integration with Git repositories.
+It simplifies the process of building, deploying, and managing applications.

+# Templates & Helm

+- **Kubernetes:** Utilizes Helm, a package manager for Kubernetes, to define, install, and manage applications as Helm charts.
+- **OpenShift:** Provides similar capabilities with its built-in template system, allowing users to define reusable application templates containing configuration parameters.
+It simplifies application deployment and management tasks.

 It's worth noting that OpenShift builds on top of Kubernetes, providing additional features and functionalities tailored for enterprise needs.
 The choice between Kubernetes and OpenShift depends on factors such as the level of support, ease of installation, user interface preferences, and specific requirements of the organization.

 # openshift